c4tom/DreamDevBox/docs/configuration-files/bashrc-sh.rst

 Directory mapping
 =================

-Inside the Devilbox git directory you will find a directory called ``bash/``.
+Inside the DreamDevBox git directory you will find a directory called ``bash/``.
 Every file inside this directory ending by ``*.sh`` will be source by your bash shell, allowing for a customized bash configuration.
 All files not ending by ``*.sh`` will be ignored and can be used to create config files for other programs.